 The Act does not require social value to be considered in contracts for goods and works procured by the Council, or in contracts for services beneath the OJEU threshold.
-However, the Council will consider the inclusion of social value in all contracts in line with identified best practice elsewhere.
-The Council is satisfied that in seeking to procure contracts for the supply of good and works that are economically advantageous to the Council and its inhabitants it is appropriate to take account of the same considerations relating to social and environmental benefits as apply to services.
-Similarly it is right to apply social value to all contracts for services provided that what is asked for is relevant and proportionate to the value of the contract.
+However, the Council will consider the inclusion of social value in all contracts in line with Government best practice.